p0l1t1c1an/gitstatus-rs/README.md

 #### Adding to Powerlevel10k

-First, you need to make prompt_gitstatus function in your .p10k.zsh.
+First, you need to make prompt_gitstatus function in your .zshrc or .p10k.zsh.
 Example:
 ```
   function prompt_gitstatus() {